Hybrid Thermostatic Approximations of Junctions for some Optimal Control Problems on Networks: A threefold junctions problem

 If all the right derivatives at $x=0$ of $\varphi_i(0)$ coincide, then we conclude because $\tilde\varphi_i'(0)^-=\varphi_{i_s}'(0)^+=\varphi_i'(0)^+$ .
 Otherwise, if $i=3$ then we have $\tilde\varphi_i'(0)^-=\varphi_3'(0)^+$ and we conclude; if $i=1$ or $i=2$, by the hypotheses on $V_{\varepsilon, \varepsilon, \varepsilon}(\cdot,i)$ not coincident with the state-constraint value function, we get that the supremum above is approximated by controls such that $f_i(0,a)\le0$, which means

 and we conclude.

 If $x_\varepsilon^i=0$, then in the limit we get (still recalling that $V_{\varepsilon, \varepsilon, \varepsilon}(\cdot,i)$ is not the state-constraint value function)

-and we conclude as before. \end{proof} As we have obtain a result of maximal viscosity subsolution for the twofold-junction, now we want to prove that $V$ \cref{funzionevaloresogliefisse} is the maximal subsolution of \cref{eq:HJBproblem3}. \\ Let us assume that $\forall \ \varepsilon >0$ small enough, the optimal strategy for the approximating problem $\varepsilon$, starting by any $(x, i)$ with $x \in [-\varepsilon, \varepsilon]$, is to run through infinitely many switches between the three branches (i.e. no state-constraint behaviour is optimal).
-Let then $\mu_1, \mu_2, \mu_3$ be as in \cref{musogliefisse} and $(a_1, a_2, a_3) \in A_0$ that realize the minimum in \cref{s15} such that
+and we conclude as before. \end{proof} Now we want to prove that $V$ \cref{funzionevaloresogliefisse} is the maximal subsolution of \cref{eq:HJBproblem3}.
+Assume that $\forall \ \varepsilon >0$ small enough, the optimal strategy for the approximating problem $\varepsilon$, starting by any $(x, i)$ with $x \in [-\varepsilon, \varepsilon]$, is to run through infinitely many switches between the three branches (i.e. no state-constraint behaviour is optimal).
+Let $\mu_1, \mu_2, \mu_3$ be as in \cref{musogliefisse} and $(a_1, a_2, a_3) \in A_0$ realize the minimum in \cref{s15} such that

 For every $x \in [0, \varepsilon]$, we define the following functions